 It was now shortly after midnight, but it was nearly as bright as day in front of the Anchorage Westward Hotel.
 A large group of people of all ages stood behind both sides of the soft luxurious red velvet ropes.
 And everyone was still calm and quiet as they anticipated seeing the Beatles coming out of the hotel.
 I could sense the crowd thinking.
 “How proud we are of ourselves.
 The Beatles will be walking right by the most behaved crowd in the universe.”
 Then the Security Guard made an announcement.
 “The Beatles will come out of the hotel through those doors.
 Then they will pass by all of you and ride this limousine to Anchorage International Airport.
 So, please stay behind the velvet ropes.”

 That is what he said, and we believed him because he was wearing the gray uniform and the gray hat of a trusted, Security Guard.
 I was still standing with Norman and Betty, very close to the front doors.
 The excitement and the anticipation of the Beatles was now growing stronger.

-I thought, "How lucky I was to be standing here so close to the doors.
-Norman and Betty and I will be the first people in the crowd to see, John, George, Paul and Ringo!"
+I thought, “How lucky I was to be standing here so close to the doors.
+Norman and Betty and I will be the first people in the crowd to see John, George, Paul, and Ringo!”
 I stretched out my hand to feel the soft luxurious velvet ropes that they so generously placed before us.
-My stomach was filed with the feeling of more butterflies than I had ever felt in my life.
+My stomach was filled with the feeling of more butterflies than I had ever felt in my life.
 I looked around and noticed the happy faces of the crowd.
 It wasn't dark at all.
-We would be able so see the Beatles very clearly.
+We would be able to see the Beatles clearly.
 But wait a minute.